Robert-maker1994/file-management-system/backend/README.md

 ### Documents

 - `GET /documents?folderId=:folderId`: Get all documents in a folder.
-- `POST /documents`: Create a new document.
-- `DELETE /documents/:id`: Delete a document by ID.
 - `POST /documents/:id/upload`: Upload a new version of a document.
 - `GET /documents/:id/download`: Download the latest version of a document.